 - Stock pricing data

 Stockopedia was launched in 2010.
-It’s now attracted more than 10,000 subscribers to their service.
+It’s now attracted more than 10,000 subscribers to its platform.
 The platform provides automated stock ratings and portfolio analysis.

 Stockopedia provides services such as